NicoHood/HoodLoader2/Readme.md

 ![Arduino Uno Pinout](pictures/pinout.png)
 (c) [pighixxx](http://forum.arduino.cc/index.php/topic,146315.0.html)

-**Note: Some pins are not connected on a standard Arduino Uno R3** but still listed so you can use them if you have a custom board.
+**Note: Some pins are not connected on a standard Arduino Uno R3** but still listed so you can use them if you had a custom board.
+It might also be possible that your ICSP header of the 16u2 is flipped 180 degrees on some unofficial boards.
 You also need to solder the additional 4 pin header to access all 7 PB i/o pins.
 D7 has PWM! (other not connected pins with a timer as well).
 The 16u2 pinout is the same for Arduino Uno/Mega.